aeggerton/aeggerton/README.md

 - 👋 Hi, I’m @aeggerton
-- 👀 I’m interested in ... reading, board games, and international quisine!
+- 👀 I’m interested in ... reading, board games, and international cuisine!
 - 🌱 I’m currently learning ...
 HTML 5 and CSS
 - 💞️ I’m looking to collaborate on ...
 TBD
 - 📫 How to reach me ...